 Our SMSC provision helps our students to recognise that while different people may hold different views about what is ‘right’ or ‘wrong’, all people living in England are subject to its law.
 The school’s ethos and teaching supports the rule of English civil and criminal law and we do not teach anything that undermines it.

-SMSC development is delivered especially through; off –site educational visits, the mentor time curriculums which is delivered each morning and is tightly linked to the weekly assembly programme, Life lessons, Immersion Days, departmental schemes of learning.
+SMSC development is delivered especially through; off –site educational visits, the mentor time curriculums which is delivered each morning and is tightly linked to the weekly assembly programme, Life lessons, mentor reading programme, departmental schemes of learning.

 The key objectives of our SMSC development:

 |We aim to develop of a sense of identity, self-reflection, self-worth, personal insight, meaning and purpose.
 It is about the development of a student’s personality or character.|

 |We enable students to build a framework of moral values, aligned with the law of the land, which regulates their personal behaviour.
 It is also about gaining an understanding of the range of views and the reasons for the range.
 It is also about developing an opinion about the different views.|

 |We train our students how to work effectively with each other through the development of the inter-personal skills necessary for successful relationships.
 This is vital to help them to understand how to function effectively in a multi-racial, multi-cultural society by making a positive contribution to the school community and wider society.|